Procurement intelligence for school food programs

 The same food.
 Dramatically different prices.

-California districts buying identical products from the same distributors can pay 13-30% more than neighboring districts without knowing it.
-These are real examples from Los Angeles County school food procurement data.
+California districts buying identical products from the same distributors can pay 13–30% more than neighboring districts without knowing it.
+These are real examples from public school food procurement records across the Greater Los Angeles MSA.

 Tater Gems Potatoes